culturiqai/project-atom-claytech/README.md

 ***Speedup:*** 16x Faster inference compared to the JAX solver.
 ***Fidelity:*** Mass conservation violation is kept near $10^{-8}$, which is negligible for engineering design iterations.

+---

+## 5. Research Status & Licensing

+**Proprietary / Internal Use Only.**
+This repository contains documentation and proof-of-concept benchmarks for the Atom architecture.
+Source code, model weights, and specific hyperparameters are closed-source and not available for public distribution.

+* **Principal Investigator:** Aditya Tiwari
+* **Entity:** Culturiq Research Pvt Ltd.